-In July of this year, I achieved the status of an octogenarian.
+In July of last year, I achieved the status of an octogenarian.
 I have been working in the profession for close to 45 years.
 During my 45-year journey, I have had the privilege of witnessing practitioners who have had successful and prosperous careers, and unfortunately, those who tried and did not reach the success that had wished for.

 I have always had an interest in looking at the question – How did these practitioners achieve success?
 Also, I discovered early in my career is that the definition of “Success” varies from one practitioner to another.